canro91/canro91.github.io/_posts/2021-02-05-FailingTest.md

 cover-alt: How to write good unit tests?
 Have a failing test
 ---

 A passing test isn't always the only thing to look for.
-Writing a failing test is important too.
+Seeing your test fail is important too.
 I learned this lesson the hard way.
 Let's see why we should start writing failing tests.

 **To write reliable unit tests, always start writing a failing test.
 And, make sure it fails for the right reasons.** Follow the Red, Green, Refactor principle of Test-Driven Development (TDD).
 Write a failing test, make it pass and refactor the code.
 Don't skip the failing test part.